xiongjia/ps.uia/docs/README.md

   Microsoft UI Automation is the new accessibility framework for Microsoft Windows, available on all operating systems that support Windows Presentation Foundation (WPF).

-PS.UIA is a **pure** Powershell script module help you access the Microsoft UIAutomation in Powershell.
+PS.UIA is a **pure** PowerShell script module help you access the Microsoft UIAutomation in PowerShell.

 ## Source code
 * [GitHub](https://github.com/xiongjia/ps.uia)